Option agreements toolkit

 This toolkit brings together everything you need to know about self assessing transfer duty on option agreements if you are a registered self assessor.

 An option agreement transaction is dutiable if it relates to dutiable property.
 Generally, you must self assess any transactions involving option agreements.
-Find out more about approved transactions for self assessors.

 The grant of an option to purchase property is considered an acquisition of a new right, whereas the transfer of an option is a transfer of an existing right.